|

 himself.
 If and when the truth dawns, the latter are often quite bitter,

 though they may wish, at first, 'to shoot the messenger'.
+Major Superiors and bishops require some capacity

 for discrete investigations of allegations and persistent rumours to find